No negative impact on climate

 Tilted a propeller

-Analyzing the Fuel Management System data of Stena Flavia on the Nynäshamn to Ventspils route led to several energy saving changes lowering the fuel consumption and emissions.
+Analysing the Fuel Management System data of Stena Flavia on the Liepaja to Travemünde route led to several energy saving changes, lowering the fuel consumption and emissions.
 One of them: a slight tilt of the propeller.
 Sometimes the smallest things really can make a big difference.

 Calculate your carbon emissions